faskij/website/content/about.md

 ## Research Interest

 I have always had an interest in human biology.
 After I earned my bachelor's degree, I moved to Grand Rapids and began working as a research technician at the Van Andel Institute researching genetics in cardiovascular tissue repair.
-I remain an inter for my master's program working for the same cardiovascular laboratory studying the genetics and proteomics of cardiomyocyte renewal.
+I remain an intern for my master's program working for the same cardiovascular laboratory studying the genetics and proteomics of cardiomyocyte renewal.

 ## Future Goals